The Gist of Hooks

 Many more words about React.js.
 Previously: The Zen of React.

-But hooks are, in fact, the best.
-They’re the future of programming.
-This article, hopefully one of a series, is about getting you to agree.
+Common frustrations about hooks: they’re confusing, they’re clunky, they’re unnecessary, they’re difficult to use correctly.
+All of these are true.
+But I think hooks are great and that they’re the future of programming.
+This article, hopefully one of a series, attempts to get you to agree with that statement.
 It’s about what hooks are and why they are how they are.

 1. What are hooks?